 Homepage 'de Luikerwaal'

 I bought my first Magic Lantern for twelve guilders on a flea market in Haarzuilens near Utrecht (NL).
 The asking price was fifteen guilders, but haggling is customary on a flea market of course.
 I was touched by the beautiful chimney.
 Not the smooth, bent or broken chimney that most lanterns have, but a chimney that reminds one of the the funnel of old steam locomotives driving around in Wild West-movies.
-The lantern was manufactured by the Nuremberg toy maker Johann Falk, but I didn't know that in those days.
+The lantern immediately brought back memories of that first filmstrip projector and the performances I gave with it.
+This one was much older and still had an oil lamp as a light source instead of an electric light bulb.
+It was manufactured by the Nuremberg toy maker Johann Falk, but I didn't know that in those days.
 I didn't know anything about magic lanterns at all!
 It acquired a nice place in the living room and so far nothing is the matter.
 However, somebody who saw it there, made me a present of a second one.
 It appeared that his neighbour’s wife had almost given it along with the refuse collector.
 Now I possessed two specimens, so I had a collection.

 From that moment I was scouring all the flea markets, inserted advertisements in house organs as well as free local papers ('door-to-door' distribution) and little by little my collection started growing.
 Many lanterns were covered with dust, dirt and tens of years of rust.
 I cleaned them thoroughly, polished and restored them if necessary.
 Pretty soon my collection comprised some tens of lanterns, but these last few years the offer has been slowing down.
 The reason is that the group who 'may have some redundant things in the attic' is getting smaller and smaller.

 In order to recognise each lantern of my extended collection I have given a name to most of them: the first, of course, carries the name of ‘Haarzuilens'.
 Another one 'Mrs Van Hunnik', after the generous donor.
 I also have a 'Little Egg', a 'Battleship' and a 'Leydenaar' (originating from the town of Leyden NL).
 A film projector is named after its previous owner Frits Thors, the once so popular snow-white haired Dutch TV-newsreader.
 All those lanterns take up much room, are terrible dust-traps and have to be protected constantly against rust and decay.
-But I cannot do without them any more, they all have their own story and have come to be almost family.
+But I cannot do without them any more, they all have their own story and they've kind of become part of my family, even though I've stopped naming them now that I have hundreds of them.

 (original text in Old Dutch:)